Master of Engineering (Biopharmaceutical)

 Admission criteria

-To be eligible for admission, an applicant must hold a completed bachelor (AQF level 7) or bachelor honours (AQF level 8) degree or equivalent in a field relevant to the chosen engineering specialisation from an Australian higher education institution.
+• A completed bachelor (AQF level 7) or bachelor honours (AQF level 8) degree or equivalent in science, engineering, technology or a related field from a recognised higher education institution.

 alt